After working a while I started to feel like I’d been thrown into jail.

 And I’m not alone in this.
 Lately I’ve been scanning blogs of other folks who are able to retire early, and some of them are choosing not to, for various reasons.
 A lot of people get a condition called One More Year syndrome, where you keep making excuses to work an extra twelve months before you quit.
 Then the deadline to quit is continually extended as the individual keeps coming up with reasons to keep going.
 Some other people say that they’ve suddenly “realized” that they love their job after all, and want to stay simply because it’s enjoyable and they can’t imagine doing anything else.

-I think that the reasons people give publicly for not pulling the trigger and retiring early isn’t the desire for more money.
-And it isn’t that they’ve suddenly discovered they love spending 50 hours a week going to meetings, pushing papers, giving presentations, and solving other peoples’ problems.
+I think people aren’t honest when it comes to giving a reason why they won’t retire, when they clearly already have enough money.
+I don’t think they’ve suddenly discovered an intense passion for spending 50 hours a week going to meetings, pushing papers, giving presentations, and solving other peoples’ problems.
 No, they’ve just become institutionalized.

 We’re so scared of what’s out there that we choose to stay behind bars indefinitely.
 We’re dogs who won’t run more than a few steps away from their masters, even though we’re no longer on a leash.